 - Pesto Chicken Burgers

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

 Ingredients

-- 1 small zucchini grated (about 1 cup grated zucchini)
+- 1 small zucchini, grated (about 1 cup grated zucchini)

-- ½ tsp lemon zest
+- ½ teaspoon lemon zest

-- 2 garlic cloves minced
+- 2 garlic cloves, minced

-- 2 green onions finely chopped
+- 2 green onions, finely chopped

-- 2 tbsp parsley finely chopped
+- 2 tablespoons parsley, finely chopped

-- ¼ tsp red pepper flakes
+- ¼ teaspoon red pepper flakes

-- 1/2 tsp onion powder
+- 1/2 teaspoon onion powder

-- 1/2 tsp salt
+- 1/2 teaspoon salt

 - Freshly ground pepper